christinerose/PracticeRepo/create_PR.md

   Finlly, click on the green "Start a review" button, which saves your comment/suggestions.

-  #### Submit Your Review
+  ### Submit Your Review
   There is a final step that's not always noticeable!
 It's easy to miss!

   At the top right, you'll see another green button:

    ![Add A Review](https://github.com/christinerose/PracticeRepo/blob/main/Images/review.png)

-  Write your review message, if you have one.
-It's good to summarise what you've done.
+  Write a message, as it's good to summarise what you've done.

   To submit, you have three choices:
   - Comment
   - Approve
   - Request Changes

-  The comment is just that, a comment.
+  The "Comment" option is just that, a comment.
 No further action needed.

-  If you choose "Approve," you approve merging the document without any changes necessary, even if you've made suggestions.
+  If you choose "Approve," you approve merging the document even if they don't accept your changes or suggestions.

-  "Request Changes" means those changes must be addressed before anyone can merge the PR to the main branch.
+  "Request Changes" means those changes/suggestions must be addressed before anyone can merge the PR to the main branch.